trivial-space/sketches/README.md

 ## Local development

-To install the playground locally and play with the sketches and technologies, clone this repository, and run
+To install the playground locally and play with the sketches, clone this repository, and run

     npm run git-init
     npm run install
-    npm run start
+    npm run dev

-The drafts within a (hopefully) working live coding environment will be available at `localhost:8080`.
+The drafts within a live coding environment will be available at `localhost:8000`.

 ### Building and watching wasm rust crates